Artur Axmann: Berlin, 1945

 During Hitler's last days in Berlin, Axmann was among those present in the Führerbunker.
 Meanwhile, it was announced in the German press that Axmann had been awarded the German Order, the highest decoration that the Nazi Party could bestow on an individual for his services to the Reich.
 He and one other recipient, Konstantin Hierl, were the only holders of the award to survive the war and its consequences.
 All other recipients were either awarded it posthumously or were killed during the war or its aftermath.

 On 30 April 1945, just a few hours before committing suicide, Hitler signed the order to allow a breakout.
-According to a report made to his Soviet captors by Obergruppenführer Hans Rattenhuber, the head of Hitler's bodyguard, Axmann took the Walther PP pistol that had been removed from Hitler's sitting room in the Führerbunker by Heinz Linge, Hitler's valet, which Hitler had used to commit suicide and said that he would "hide it for better times".
+According to a report made to his Soviet captors by Gruppenführer Hans Rattenhuber, the head of Hitler's RSD bodyguard, Axmann took the Walther PP pistol that had been removed from Hitler's sitting room in the Führerbunker by Heinz Linge, Hitler's valet, which Hitler had used to commit suicide and said that he would "hide it for better times".

 On 1 May, Axmann left the Führerbunker as part of a breakout group, which included Martin Bormann, Werner Naumann and SS doctor Ludwig Stumpfegger.
 The group managed to cross the River Spree at the Weidendammer Bridge.

 Leaving the rest of their group, Bormann, Stumpfegger, and Axmann walked along railway tracks to Lehrter railway station.
 Bormann and Stumpfegger followed the railway tracks towards Stettiner station.
 Axmann decided to go in the opposite direction of his two companions.
 When he encountered a Red Army patrol, Axmann doubled back.
 He saw two bodies, which he later identified as Bormann and Stumpfegger, on the Invalidenstraße bridge near the railway switching yard (Lehrter Bahnhof), the moonlight clearly illuminating their faces.
 He did not have time to check the bodies thoroughly and so he did not know how they died.
 His statements were confirmed by the discovery of Bormann's and Stumpfegger's remains in 1972.